arcxp-ce-support/Fusion-Training-User-Stories/README.md

 13. Since content sources usually return a lot of data, we need to define what fields we want in order to reduce the size and improve performance.
 This is done by creating a schema for our content source.

-14. From root, open the `content/schemas` folder - this is where all schemas reside
+14. From root, open the `content/schemas` folder - this is where all schemas reside.
+View the [schema documentation](https://redirector.arcpublishing.com/alc/arc-products/pagebuilder/fusion/documentation/recipes/using-graphql-schema.md) to learn more

 15. Create a new JS file and using the same name as the schema name you defined on step 8 `article.js` - this is the naming convention we follow for schemas